qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 priority.
 Note that the placement options differ according to the type of vector layer, namely point, line or polygon.

+.. _cartographic:

 Placement for point layers
 ..........................

-Using the |radiobuttonon| :guilabel:`Around point` setting, you are able to set the distance between the points and their labels.
+With the |radiobuttonon| :guilabel:`Cartographic` placement mode, point labels are generated with best visual relationship with the point feature, following ideal cartographic placement rules.
+Labels can be placed at a set :guilabel:`Distance` either from the point feature itself or from the bounds of the symbol used to represent the feature.
+The latter option is especially useful when the symbol size isn't fixed, e.g. if it's set by a data defined size or when using different symbols in a categorized renderer.

+By default, placements are prioritised in the following order:

+* top right
+* top left
+* bottom right
+* bottom left
+* middle right
+* middle left
+* top, slightly right
+* bottom, slightly left.

+Placement priority can however be customized or set for an individual feature using a data defined list of prioritised positions.
+This also allows only certain placements to be used, so eg for coastal features you can prevent labels being placed over the land.

+The |radiobuttonon| :guilabel:`Around point` setting places the label in an equal radius (set in :guilabel:`Distance`) circle around the feature.
+The placement of the label can even be constrained using the :guilabel:`Quadrant` option.

+In the |radiobuttonon| :guilabel:`Offset from point` placement, labels are placed at a fixed offset from the point feature.
-If you use the |radiobuttonon| :guilabel:`Offset from point` setting, you can select the :guilabel:`Quadrant` in which to place your label.
-You are also able to set the distance between the points and their labels and can alter the angle of the label placement with the :guilabel:`Rotation` setting.
+You can select the :guilabel:`Quadrant` in which to place your label.
+You are also able to set the X and Y offset distances between the points and their labels and can alter the angle of the label placement with the :guilabel:`Rotation` setting.
 Thus, placement in a selected quadrant with a defined rotation is possible.

 Placement for line layers
 .........................